NeuralEnsemble/python-neo/doc/source/io.rst

 ================

 The neo.io API is designed to be simple and intuitive:
     - each file format has its IO classes (for example for Spike2 files you have a Spike2IO class)
     - each class inherits from the BaseIO class
- - each io class can read or write directly one or several neo objects (for example Segment, SpikeTrainList, Block, ...)
+    - each io class can read or write directly one or several neo objects (for example Segment, Block, ...)
     - each io class support part of the neo.core hierachy not necessary all part.
+    - each io is able to do a *lazy* load = all attribute are read execpet numpy.array (if lazy=True) _data_description attrbute is added.
- - each io is able to do a *lazy* load and or a *cascade* load
+    - each io is able to do a *cascade* load = if True all children object are also loaded
+    - each io render object (and subojects) with all there necessary attributes
+    - each io can freely had remcommended attributs (and more) in _annotations dict of object.

 There is an intrinsic structure in the different Neo objects, that could be seen as a hierachy.
 The highest level object is the :class:`Block` object, which is the high level container able to encapsulate all the others.